The Entry Fee

 Spares & Repairs - £0 to £100

 We've put a lot of effort in getting the Urals up to a standard where they wont break down that much.
 We'll also be providing a bunch of spares for all the things that might go wrong.
 But there's no pretending that these are reliable beasts, so expect to have a few repairs on route.

 Fuel - about £200

 Fuel is about £0.10 per km and about £12 for a tank of fuel.
 A Ural should do 200 km on a tank so you should expect to pay about £200 on fuel.
 This depends a bit on your beast and how you drive her of course.

 We like the Ice Run to be tough, but we don't want our beloved Urals to fall through the Ice into a watery grave.
-For this reason we hold the Run in the depth of winter where there is minimal chance of the ice cracking.
+For this reason we hold the Run in the depths of winter where there is minimal chance of the ice cracking.
 You should wrap up.